eurekaclinical/eurekaclinical-i2b2-integration-service/README.md

 All calls use standard names, return values and status codes as specified in the [Eureka!
 Clinical microservice specification](https://github.com/eurekaclinical/dev-wiki/wiki/Eureka%21-Clinical-microservice-specification)

 ##### GET `/api/protected/i2b2domains`
 Returns an array of all I2b2Domain objects.
+If you do not have the `admin` role, the `adminUsername` and `adminPassword` properties will be `null`.

 ##### GET `/api/protected/i2b2domains/{id}`
 Returns a specified I2b2Domain object by the value of its id property, which is unique.
+If you do not have the `admin` role, the `adminUsername` and `adminPassword` properties will be `null`.

 ##### GET `/api/protected/i2b2domains/byname/{name}`
 Returns a specified I2b2Domain object by the value of its name property, which is unique.
+If you do not have the `admin` role, the `adminUsername` and `adminPassword` properties will be `null`.

 ### `/api/protected/i2b2projects`
 Manages i2b2 projects for which users may be assigned during auto-authorization.
 Is read-only.